maidsafe/rfcs/proposed/0023-crust-mock/0023-crust-mock.md

 the mock service.
 - Enable, disable, pause and resume incoming and outgoing traffic for each `mock::Service` individually (and/or for the whole mock network), to simulate various network failures.
 - Full control over the order of the simulated network operations.
 The whole system SHOULD be synchronous.
+- OPTIONALLY: intercept and examine messages sent over the simulated network
 - OPTIONALLY: ability to set expectations of various network events and verify that they really occurred.

 ## Implementation details